fieldtensor/code-samples/README.md

 This shader also implements another important aspect of water called the Fresnel effect.
-The surface of water appears transparent when you look straight down at it from on high, but appears reflective like a mirror when seen at an obtuse angle.
+The surface of water appears transparent when you look straight down at it from above, but appears reflective like a mirror when seen at an obtuse angle.

 For example, consider standing in a lake.
 If you look far away you will be